SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - But I very early realized, instinctively, my life formula: to get others to accept as natural the excesses of one’s personality an thus to relieve oneself of his own anxieties by creating a sort of collective participation…

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: “Comment on deviant Dali, les aveux inavouables de Salvador Dali, André Parinaud” (1973); as quoted in the translation “The Unspeakable confessions of Salvador Dali”, Parinaud, ed.
+* artist statement from: “Comment on deviant Dali, les aveux inavouables de Salvador Dali, André Parinaud” (1973); as quoted in the translation “The Unspeakable confessions of Salvador Dali”, Parinaud, ed.
 W. H. Allen, London 1976, p.
-17 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+17

 - Surrounded by countless people who murmur my name and call me ‘maître’, I am about to inaugurate the exhibition of my one hundred illustrations of the Divine Comedy at the Galliera Museum.